robindouglasjohnson/gruescript/docs/gruescript.md

 	# elsewhere.
 Because a rule block will fail when
 	# an assertion inside it fails, the easiest way to
 	# do this in a single rule is to make the bar
-	# dark, then “un-make it dark” if the conditions
+	# dark, then "un-make it dark" if the conditions
 	# are met.
 	rule
 	tag bar dark